Gexkill/sweng2/CI/src/index.md

 #Introduction
 ## Purpose

-The purpose of this document is to give the problems found during the inspection of a small amount of code of a specific version of glashfish.
+The purpose of this document is to show all the problems found during the inspection of a small amount of code of a specific version of glashfish.
+The procces of inspecting source code has two main purposes.
+The first and most obvious one is to enhance to quality of the code and evantually identify remaining bugs.
+The second purpose is to improve the coding skills of the team.
+The inspectors improve themselves by analysing code made by others and eventually discovering coding methods that they did not know.
+The original authors of the code receive a list of eventuals mistakes that they could have done, wich of course help them improving themselfs.

 Each group of the project has different methods assigned of a specif version of glashfish.
-We have to analyze them making all check of a checklist and finding other problems, then we have to report problems found in this document.
+We have to analyze these methods by checking that theyare in agreement with every point of a given checklist.
+We also have to find other problems, then we have to report the problems found in this document.

 **WRITE MORE**